Lectures at Pusey House

 In this lecture, he attempts to account for the Augustinian origins of the current Rousseauian threat to universal-rights politics that is the politics of inwardness or 'identity-politics politics'.

 You can watch Dr Price's talk here.

-For details of forthcoming Recollection talks, and other events, please visit the What's On page.
+For details of other events at Pusey House, please visit the What's On page.